saitomics/proteomics/README.md

 Some specific questions that these tools help provide answers for include:

-- Is protein XXX found in Proteome A and Proteome B?
+- Is tryptic peptide XXX found in Proteome A and Proteome B?
-- How many proteins do Proteome A and Proteome B have in common?
+- How many tryptic peptides do Proteome A and Proteome B have in common?
-- Are proteins XXX and YYY both found in Proteome A?
+- Are tryptic peptides XXX and YYY both found in Proteome A?
-- How many proteins are there in Proteome A that differ from protein XXX by n positions?
+- How many tryptic peptides are there in Proteome A that differ from peptide XXX by n positions?

 The analysis tools consist of: